-The School of Education offers courses leading to the initial and professional licenses.
-Recommendation for licensure is contingent on the candidate’s successful completion of all coursework, field and clinical experiences, and passing of the appropriate Massachusetts tests for Educator Licensure.
+The School of Education offers courses leading to initial and professional licenses.
+Recommendation for licensure is contingent on the candidate’s successful completion of all coursework, field and clinical experiences, and the passing of the appropriate Massachusetts tests for Educator Licensure.

-The Master of Education Degree in Middle or Secondary Education prepares candidates to teach in grades 5-8 or 8-12 depending on the field of licensure.
+The Master of Education or CAGS Degree in Middle or Secondary Education prepares candidates to teach in Grades 5-8, 8-12 or 5-12 depending on the field of licensure.
 The program leads to a Massachusetts Initial License.
 Content areas are:

-The Master of Education Degree Moderate Disabilities Program is designed for candidates who possess a bachelors’ degree who wish to obtain an Initial Teaching License in grades PreK-8 or 5-12.
+The Master of Education or CAGS Degree in Moderate Disabilities Program is designed to prepare candidates to teach Special Education in Grades PreK-8 or 5-12.
 The program leads to a Massachusetts Initial License.

 The Master of Education or CAGS Degree in Reading Specialist Program is designed to prepare candidates to teach Reading at all levels.
 The core of the reading program trains students to use scientifically based research strategies while in the roles of reading teacher and diagnostician, writing instructor, and literacy leader/coach.
 The program leads to a Massachusetts Initial License.

-The Master of Education or CAGS Degree in School Leadership is designed for candidates who are preparing for roles in one of the following tracks: Principal/Assistant Principal PreK-6, 5-8, OR 9-12, Administrator of Special Education (all level), and Superintendent/Assistant Superintendent (all level).
+The Master of Education or CAGS Degree in School Leadership is designed for candidates who are preparing for roles in one of the following tracks: Principal/Assistant Principal PreK-8 or 5-12, and Administrator of Special Education (all levels).
+The program leads to a Massachusetts Initial License.

 Low Residency Doctor of Education programs are non-traditional doctoral programs for practitioners in education, educational leadership, counseling, and supervisory roles, who already hold an accredited master’s degree in education, educational administration, psychology, counseling, or a closely aligned field.